voscarmv/sabelotodo/snippets/lightweight_semantic_chunking.md

 👉 Do you want me to also extend this so it keeps whole paragraphs, but highlights only the most relevant sentences inside them?

+Absolutely!
+There are several open-source projects designed for lightweight Retrieval-Augmented Generation (RAG) that can run efficiently on a CPU without a GPU.
+These solutions are ideal for self-hosted environments, allowing you to search and retrieve information from text-based knowledge bases using small language models.

+---

+🔹 Notable Lightweight RAG Projects for CPU-Only Environments

+1. MiniRAG

+Overview: MiniRAG is a novel RAG system optimized for small language models (SLMs).
+It introduces a semantic-aware heterogeneous graph indexing mechanism and a lightweight topology-enhanced retrieval approach.

+Key Features:

+Combines text chunks and named entities in a unified structure.

+Achieves comparable performance to LLM-based methods while requiring only 25% of the storage space.

+Fully open-source implementation available.

+Use Case: Ideal for on-device scenarios with complex queries.

+Link: MiniRAG on GitHub

+2. LLMWare

+Overview: LLMWare is a retrieval-augmented generation framework that utilizes small, specialized models instead of large language models, significantly reducing computational and financial costs.

+Key Features:

+Offers a modular and scalable RAG architecture.

+Supports over 50 fine-tuned, small models optimized for enterprise tasks.

+Can run without a GPU, enabling lightweight deployments.

+Use Case: Suitable for organizations seeking efficient RAG systems that optimize performance and resource use.

+Link: LLMWare on GitHub

+3. Gamma 2B

+Overview: Gamma 2B is an open-source lightweight language model from Google, designed for local use cases without GPU/CUDA support.

+Key Features:

+Efficient for local deployments on systems without GPU.

+Provides a straightforward API for searching vectors within a database.

+Use Case: Ideal for self-hosted environments requiring efficient language models without GPU.

+Link: Gamma 2B on GitHub

+---

+🔹 Additional Tools and Frameworks

+FlashRAG: A modular toolkit for efficient retrieval-augmented generation research, offering a customizable modular framework and a rich collection of pre-implemented RAG works.

+Link: FlashRAG on GitHub

+Llama.cpp: An implementation of Llama inference code in pure C/C++, optimized for CPU performance, making it suitable for running on computers without GPU.

+Link: Llama.cpp on GitHub

+---

+🔹 Considerations for Self-Hosting

+When setting up a lightweight RAG system on a CPU-only environment, consider the following:

+Model Size: Choose models that are optimized for CPU inference, such as those with quantized weights or smaller architectures.

+Vector Database: Utilize efficient vector databases like ChromaDB or Qdrant for storing and retrieving embeddings.

+Text Chunking: Implement effective text chunking strategies to break down documents into manageable pieces for retrieval.

+Embedding Models: Select embedding models that are lightweight and optimized for CPU usage.

+---

+If you need assistance with setting up any of these frameworks or have specific requirements for your use case, feel free to ask!